 Freezing Swiss Chard

 If you are unable to use Swiss chard immediately, you can freeze it.
-Once the Swiss chard has been cooked and drained, squeeze out excess water and put quart size freezer bags.
-Squeeze excess air from the bag to prevent freezer burn and flatten bag so that you can stack bags of Swiss chard in freezer.
+Once the Swiss chard has been cooked and drained, squeeze out excess water and put it in quart-size freezer bags.
+Squeeze excess air from the bag to prevent freezer burn and flatten the bag so that you can stack bags of Swiss chard in the freezer.
 Plan to use Swiss chard within the next six months.
 Once Swiss chard is available again in the garden, discard any packages of Swiss Chard either to the compost or feed to chickens as a delicious treat.
 Do not however feed frozen Swiss chard to rabbits or goats.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.